MayaraGimenes/Parkinson_Disease_Prediction/README.md

 in a less powerful device.

 ## Conclusion
-In the Table 2 we can see the best performance obtained by each machine learn- ing method.
+In the Table 2 we show the best performance obtained by experimenting with each of the machine learning methods that we used.
 There is a considerably difference between the methods, as well as the complexity of finding good values.
-It is interesting to see that two best methods (XG- Boost and SVM) have their peak performance with by using different features.
-We can conclude that among all modern machine learning methods presented on this paper, XGBoost had the best performance overall.
-That method has accuracy of 89.65%, meaning that there is a probability of almost 10% for the system to making a mistake on the classification if a person has Parkinson's disease.
-While this might seen high, it is very close to the one presented by the paper that inspired this work, even though we use a different cross validation technique (k-fold).
+It is interesting to see that the two best methods (XG- Boost and SVM) have their best perofrmace by using different features as shown in the table.
+We can conclude that among all modern machine learning methods presented in this paper we referred to, our experiments show that XGBoost had the best performance overall.
+That method has an accuracy of 89.65%, meaning that there is a probability of almost 10% for the system to making an error on the classification if a person has Parkinson’s disease.
+While this might seem high, it is very close to the one presented in the paper where the authors show that the best accuracy was achieved by kernel SVM.
+The paper’s findings inspired our work, even though we use a different cross validation technique (k-fold) for our experiments, whereas the paper uses kernel support vector machine validation technique.

 Figure 10.: Comparison of best accuracy obtained by each model